sundsvallai/intric/docs/development-guide.md

 The database schema is managed with SQLAlchemy and Alembic:

 1. Models are defined in each domain's models module
-2. Migrations are stored in `src/intric/database/migrations/`
+2. Migrations are stored in the `alembic/versions/` directory
 3. For vector embeddings, the pgvector extension is used

 ### Running Backend Tests